simp/pupmod-simp-deferred_resources/REFERENCE.md

    * 'invalidates':
      * An Array of entries that this particular parameter invalidates.
-       This means that the items in the lisst will be set to `nil` in the overridden resource.
+       This means that the items in the list will be set to `nil` in the overridden resource.

 ##### `log_level`